bgogetap/MapViewIdCollision/README.md

 # MapViewIdCollision

-On configuration change, this app will crash because of a ClassCastException when trying to cast AbsSavedState to the custom SavedState implementation in the MyMapView class.
+On configuration change, this app will crash because of a ClassCastException when trying to cast the custom SavedState implementation in the MyMapView class to AbsSavedState.
-This is caused by the MyMapView class' view ID conflicting with an ID in the maps.MapView hierarchy.
+This is caused by the MyMapView class' view ID conflicting with an ID in the maps.MapView hierarchy, which leads to MyMapView#onRestoreInstanceState getting the wrong Parcelable.

 This can be worked around by calling View#generateViewId several times to "cycle through" the lower numbers of the AtomicInteger used to provide the ID.